TT-TimothyT/TT-Repo/wp-content/plugins/hummingbird-performance/readme.txt

 4. Use suggestions to make improvements and speed up your site.

 == Changelog ==

+= 3.6.0 ( 2023-10-09 ) =
+- New: Generate Critical CSS for your pages to address render-blocking resource warnings and eliminate unused CSS
+- Improvement: Add comments for all translation strings that have placeholders in them
+- Improvement: Set minimum required PHP version to 7.4
+- Fix: PHP errors and warnings
+- Fix: Asset Optimization doesn't save settings on Manual Mode
+- Fix: Delay JS conflict with Hub Client

 = 3.5.0 ( 2023-06-27 ) =
 - New: Delay JS - Delay the execution of scripts to prioritize page rendering